QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 size_t inplen )

-Encodes a byte array to a Base64 string.
+Encode a byte array to a Base64 string.

 Parameters

-input[const uint8_t*] The byte array to encode.
+input[const uint8_t*] Binary data to encode.

 ◆ qsc_encoding_base64_encoded_size()